 Desktop wallets work like any other desktop software: install the app, create an account, and set up all security protocols.
 You’ll be getting a private key, so write it down on paper and store it somewhere you’ll remember.
 After the onboarding process is dealt with, you can begin sending and receiving tokens.

 3. Paper wallets

-To create a paper wallet, you would need to access a website for crypto wallet generation.
-After this, download the webpage as an HTML and then disconnect from the internet.
-Then, have a completely random new address generated for you.
-Once this is done, print the address and private key and store them safely.
+To create a paper wallet, you must access a cryptocurrency wallet generator.
+If you want to be extra careful, download the webpage as an HTML and disconnect from the Internet.
+Then, follow the cues on the website to generate a random public address and private key.

 4. Mobile wallets

-5. Web wallets (hot wallets)
+5. Web wallets

 Want to get into cryptocurrency mining?

 Read how you can make money by mining cryptocurrencies at home.

 How to choose a cryptocurrency wallet